UltiHash/scripts/docs/setup-ultihash-on-aws.md

    ```
    Wait until the installation is completed.

-The UltiHash cluster is installed in the `default` Kuberentes namespace, you `kubectl` to see the deployed workfloads:
+The UltiHash cluster is installed in the `default` Kuberentes namespace, you `kubectl` to see the deployed workloads:
 ```
 kubectl get all
 ```